source, excess urea, uric acid, fatty deposits

 They will become increasingly important throughout the planet if other food supplies dwindle.
 Already Spirulina cultivation projects are underway in various parts of the world, particularly where there is malnutrition.

-Spirulina, chlorella, Danuliella, Borojo (not algae), and wild blue-green (Aphanizomenon flos-aquae) micro-algae are the richest whole-food sources of protein, provitamin A, and chlorophyll.
+Spirulina, chlorella, Dunaliella, Borojo (not algae), and wild blue-green (Aphanizomenon flos-aquae) micro-algae are the richest whole-food sources of protein, provitamin A, and chlorophyll.

 Some forms are thought to contain every nutrient required by the human body, although specific nutrients are present only in minute quantities.
 Micro-algae vary in nutrient content, depending on the variety and the way they are cultivated.